 We would especially value your expert opinion on the quality, originality and importance of the candidate's professional achievements and your estimation of how she/he compares in professional accomplishments with others of similar academic rank or experience.
-It would also be useful to know whether a candidate of ''s qualifications would probably be promoted/receive tenure at your institution, if applicable.
-Any other information you can supply regarding the at your institution, if applicable.
+It would also be useful to know whether a candidate of

+'s qualifications would probably be promoted/receive tenure at your institution, if applicable.
 Any other information you can supply regarding the candidate's effectiveness as a librarian or her/his national or international reputation in the field of librarianship or her/his field of research would be greatly appreciated.